-More recently, the American Health Care Act has proposed reducing health insurance subsidies offered to adults with incomes below 300% of the federal poverty level.
-Our calculations suggest these reductions could lead to premiums in excess of \$200/month, which would lead to less than 20% of the market insured, effectively unraveling the market for health insurance for low-income adults.
+More recently, various Congressional health reform bills have proposed reducing health insurance subsidies offered to adults with incomes below 300% of the federal poverty level.
+Our calculations, using numbers for the House-passed American Health Care Act, suggest these reductions could lead to premiums in excess of \$200/month, which would lead to less than 20% of the market insured, effectively unraveling the market for health insurance for low-income adults.

 More generally, reforms that reduce or eliminate insurance subsidies for low-income adults would lead to insurance pools that are highly adversely selected, and leave most lowincome individuals in the exchanges without insurance.